chocolatey/docs/input/en-us/central-management/setup-database.md

 Unfortunately only SQL Server SKUs work with Chocolatey Central Management at this time.
 You can use SQL Server Express in smaller shops without additional costs.

 ### What is the CCM compatibility matrix?
 Central Management has specific compatibility requirements with quite a few moving parts.
 It is important to understand that there are some Chocolatey Agent versions that may not be able to communicate with some versions of CCM and vice versa.
-Please see the [[CCM Component Compatibility Matrix|CentralManagement#ccm-component-compatibility-matrix]] for details.
+Please see the [CCM Component Compatibility Matrix](./central-management#ccm-component-compatibility-matrix) for details.

 ___
 ## Common Errors and Resolutions